MavenCoding157/MavenCoding157/README.md

 • [Quantum-CSGO-Menu](https://github.com/MavenCoding157/Quantum-CSGO-Menu)

 # 🔨 Tools
-• I mainly use C#
+• I mainly use C# (even though it says I dont)

-• Sometimes python

 • And some C++

+• And sometimes some python

 # 💡 My Recommendations